-Biodiversity is the variety of life on earth in all its various forms.
-Biodiversity includes not only species we consider rare, threatened, or endangered but also every living thing-from humans to organisms we know little about, such as microbes, fungi, and invertebrates.
+Biodiversity is a measure of variation and richness of living organisms.
+Biodiversity includes not only organisms and species we consider rare, threatened, or endangered but also every living thing - including organisms we know little about such as microbes, fungi, and invertebrates.
 Each of these species work together in ecosystems, to maintain balance and support life.
 No organism can exist in isolation and each contributes to the balance of nature and the survival of life on earth.